gruenehamsterbacke/Finite-Volume-Solver/README.md

 # numerical_toolbox

 The aim is to develop a Finite-Volume-Solver.

 Milestones:

+(0) Write a documentation

 (1) Implement a class of solvers for linear systems of equations